In the autumn of 1994, a group of friends decided to get an allotment.

 Meet the team

-We have two members of staff, and three sessional workers.
+We have two members of staff, and two sessional workers, as well as an apprentice and a Kick-Start intern.

 Warren Carter, Project Manager.
 Warren is the founder and project manager who bosses everyone about and cleans the compost loo.
 He is a governor at Moulsecoomb Primary and Brighton Aldridge Community Academy, Chair of the Bevy and East Brighton Trust.